apache/deltacloud/site/content/cimi-rest/cimi-rest-machine-templates.md

 </pre>

 <p>
 A CIMI client (a <strong>consumer</strong> in CIMI terminology) uses a Machine Template to <a href="/cimi-rest/cimi-rest-collections.html#create-machine"> create a new Machine</a>; a Machine Template consists of (amongst other attributes) a Machine Configuration and a Machine Image.
-Generally speaking - many CIMI resources require use of a template for their creation and a template will typically consist of an image plus a configuration resource.
+Generally speaking - many CIMI resources require the use of a template for their creation and a template will typically consist of an image plus a configuration resource.
 </p>

   </div>